Calling All Fashionistas! You can make your fashion sense pay off. Learn how to make money on Poshmark, and you could hit six-figures.

 However, those who do put a bit of work into their shop and consistently replenish their stock can earn thousands each month.
 Poshmark wouldn’t pay out billions each year if this weren’t true.
 Those bringing in a six-figure income understand the rules of the supply and demand game—find products people want to purchase and fill your inventory with as many items as possible.

-Are you still wondering how to make money on Poshmark 2019 and 2020?
+Are you still wondering how to make money on Poshmark?
 Here are some of the best tips for Poshmark novices:

 Don’t purchase items that make you scratch your head.
 For example, selling Nike sneakers won’t make you a millionaire unless you understand the brand.
 The more knowledge you have about your inventory, the better chance you have of convincing shoppers to buy.